Flesh and the Spur

-Flesh and the Spur is a 1956 Western film directed by Edward L. Cahn.
-The film stars John Agar as Lucius Random, Marla English as Wild Willow and Mike Connors (billed here as Touch Connors) as Stacy Tanner.
+Flesh and the Spur is a 1956 American Western film directed by Edward L. Cahn.
+The film stars John Agar as Lucius Random, Marla English as Wild Willow, and Mike Connors (billed here as Touch Connors) as Stacy Tanner.
 The film was released by American International Pictures as a double feature with Naked Paradise.
 The plot is about a young cowboy who searches for the killer of his twin brother.

 Plot

 Tanner is a desperate prisoner who escapes from jail and promptly murders an innocent farmer named Matthew Random.
 Stealing Random's horse and gun, the outlaw promptly makes his escape.
 Finding his twin brother murdered, Lucius Random (Agar) vows revenge and sets off to find the killer.

 Although he does not know the identity of the killer, Random knows that he is part of the nefarious "Checker Gang" and can be identified by the gun he stole from Matthew, which is one of a unique set of two that the brothers Matthew and Lucius owned between them.